germangar/makebsp-documentation/README.md

 - **enforcesamplesize**: Subdivide the surfaces if they can't match the samplesize.
 Integer boolean (1 or 0).
 - **castshadows**: Enable (1) or disable (0) the entity's brushes from casting shadows into the lightmap.
 Default 1.
 - **modelgroup**: Links `misc_model`s to this entity.
 Models with the matching `modelgroup` name will be bundled with it.
+- **chamfer_convexwidth**: Overrides the chamfer width for convex edges on this entity's surfaces.
+- **chamfer_concavewidth**: Overrides the chamfer width for concave edges on this entity's surfaces.

 ### Entity: light